-However, to have an effective and efficient public service, a special institution responsible for human resource management, should be established.
-This body is often referred to as the civil service commission (CSC) or public service commission.
-In the Republic of Korea, the CSC established in 1999 has been leading the country's major civil service reform initiatives.
-In 2004, those personnel management functions that still remained under the purview of the Ministry of Government Administration and Home Affairs were transferred to the CSC, thereby resulting in a single, central personnel authority for the Korean Government (Kong, 2006).
-In New Zealand, in 1999 the state service commissioner asked to be given responsibility for developing a solution over the lack of corporate capacity in the public service.
-Since that time, New Zealand's public service has increasingly moved to address a wide range of services and human resource management issues from a corporate perspective (United Nations, 2005).
+A remaining issue involves the establishment of a civil service commission (CSC).
+Despite the improvement that followed implementation of the Regional Autonomy Law - Law No. 22 of 1999, revised by Law No. 32 of 2004 - Indonesia's public sector still needs to undergo substantial change, especially towards improving governance and enabling the country to compete in the global arena.
+To have an effective and efficient public service, most governments have set up a civil or public service commission as a special institution responsible for human resource management.
+For example, the Republic of Korea established a CSC in 1999, which has been leading the country's major civil service reform initiatives.
+In 2004, those personnel management functions that still remained under the purview of the Ministry of Government Administration and Home Affairs were transferred to the CSC, thereby resulting in a single, central personnel authority for the government (Kong 2006).
+In New Zealand, in 1999 the state service commissioner asked to be given responsibility for developing a solution to the lack of corporate capacity in the public service.
+Since that time, New Zealand's public service has increasingly moved to address a wide range of service and human resource management issues from a corporate perspective (United Nations 2005).